 The Four Most Powerful Ancient Female Rulers:

-How Did Ancient Female Rulers Come to Power?
+How Did Ancient Women Rulers Come to Power?

 Almost no evidence of successful, long-term female leaders exists from the ancient world – in the Mediterranean, Near East, Africa, Central Asia, or East Asia.
 Only the female king of Egypt, Hatshepsut, was able to take on formal power for any considerable length of time, and even she had to share power with a male ruler.
 Given this social reality, how then did Hatshepsut negotiate her leadership role?
 How did she rule “behind the throne” before her accession?
 Why did she ascend the throne as a king?
 What was her relationship with her co-regent Thutmose III?
 How are we to find this woman’s power when it is cloaked by traditional patriarchal systems?
 This lecture will work through the ample evidence for Hatshepsut’s reign in an attempt to find the woman behind the statues, monuments, stelae, and obelisks.

-Check out OneDayU’s online lectures for more great historical lectures about ancient female rulers and how they came to power.
+Check out OneDayU’s online lectures for more great historical lectures about ancient female rulers and how they came to power, as well as other great lectures including The Meaning Behind A Date That Will Live In Infamy, The Most influential Movies On American Culture, and The Greatest Military Strategists & Tacticians.
 Sign up for One Day University Membership today for unlimited access to hundreds of talks and online lectures.